-- Tip: Some experts report good results by adding a cup of liquid fabric softener to each 1/2 gallon of water in the sprayer.
+- Tip: Some experts report good results by adding a cup of liquid fabric softener to each half-gallon of water in the sprayer.
 This is said to help in softening the texture material.

 4. Scrape off the Texture

 If the sample area removes easily, you can proceed with the rest of the ceiling.
-Work in similar small areas, 4 to 16 square feet.
+Work in similarly small areas, four to 16 square feet.
 Do not wet the entire ceiling at once, as sections will dry before you can get to them.
 The narrower scrapers work best along the edges and in corners.